Qinghai: Culture

 Qinghai has been influenced by interactions "between Mongol and Tibetan culture, north to south, and Han Chinese and Inner Asia Muslim culture, east to west".
-The languages of Qinghai have for centuries formed a Sprachbund, with Zhongyuan Mandarin, Amdo Tibetan, Salar, Yugur, and Monguor borrowing from and influencing one another.
+The languages of Qinghai have for centuries formed a local Sprachbund, with Zhongyuan Mandarin, Amdo Tibetan, Salar, Yugur, and Monguor borrowing from and influencing one another.
 In mainstream Chinese culture, Qinghai is most associated with the Tale of King Mu, Son of Heaven.
 According to this legend, King Mu of Zhou (r.
 976–922 BCE) pursued hostile Quanrong nomads to eastern Qinghai, where the goddess Xi Wangmu threw the king a banquet in the Kunlun Mountains.

 The main religions in Qinghai are Tibetan Buddhism, Islam and Chinese Folk Religions.
 The Dongguan Mosque has been continuously operating since 1380.
 Measures of education in Qinghai are low, particularly among the ethnic minorities.
 The yak, which is native to Qinghai, is widely used in the province for transportation and its meat.
-The Mongols of Qinghai celebrate the Naadam festival on the Qaidam Basin every year.